 - What was done as a result of that meeting

-As you might imagine, there’s a balancing act between keeping minutes concise and providing the necessary context.
+As you might imagine, there’s a balancing act when writing minutes.
+You must keep minutes concise, but also provide enough context that what you write makes sense.
 Just remember, it's often customary to review these meeting notes at the beginning of the next meeting.
 (For example, a board meeting typically starts with a review and approval of the previous board meeting's minutes.)

-While you definitely want to avoid injecting personal observations and irrelevant conversations into the minutes, the amount of context you include is a judgment call.
+The amount of context you include is a judgment call.
+Of course, definitely avoid jotting down personal observations and irrelevant conversations into the minutes.
 To strike the balance, imagine that 6 months from now someone will need to know what happened in your meeting, and write to that person.

 TIPS: Making Meeting Minutes More Usable